-Enter the title of your State-Identified Objective.
-Performance Based Break Testers grants.
+Indiana has three (3) permanent and two (2) portable Performance Based Brake Testers (PBBT).
+The two (2) portable PBBT"s have been purchased from previous FMCSA grants.
 Of the five (5) PBBT's, two (2) portable PBBT's have not been the most reliable and inspectors do not want to use them due to the amount of time invested in obtaining the PBBT and setting them up and they do not work properly.
 We intend to conduct at a minimum of 16 portable PBBT details a year and plan on replacing our old portable PBBT's with new ones.
 Replacing the old portable PBBT's, we hope that this new strategy will increase the inspectors confidence in the technology, in turn increase the use of the portable PBBt's.
 Indiana has seen some success in the past with the use of this technology and hope will can continue to build off that success using our new strategy.
+HM Safety: Human Trafficking: DACH: Nationwide there is a high number of drivers/co-drivers not being identified who are the DACH prohibited list.
+Currently there is no state specific data for Indiana.
+Migrant Worker Transportation in Rural Areas: Indiana does not currently have any safety concerns regarding the transportation of seasonal and migrant farm workers.
+Indiana will continue to monitor this category.
+If Indiana does identify any safety concerns regarding the transportation of seasonal and migrant farm workers, we will work closely with our FMCSA Division Office and local offices of the U.S. Department of Labor to institute an effective safety intervention effort.